Developer Guide

 Find Expenses Feature

-.
+The find expenses mechanism is facilitated by Group.
 Each group has a unique group name and also an expense list

 required for finding expenses within a group.

-The following activity diagram shows what happens when a user executes a findexpenses
+The following activity diagram shows what happens when a user executes a findexpenses command.

 Fig 33.
 Find Expenses Activity Diagram